shantdashjian/cloud-native-spring-expert/README.md

 1. The learner asks a question related to Cloud Native Spring and DevOps by typing it in the input field.
 2. They hit ENTER or click on the arrow button.
-3. The App responds with an answer based on the infomration in the book.
+3. The App responds with an answer based on the information in the book.

 ## Technologies Used
 1. HTML, CSS, and JavaScript.